User management functionality is configured in the

 <UserStoreManager class="org.wso2.carbon.user.core.ldap.ReadOnlyLDAPUserStoreManager">.
 Also, ensure that you comment out the configurations for any other user stores in the same file.

 Given below is a sample for the LDAP/AD user store configuration in read-only mode.
 You can change the values to match your LDAP/AD.
-For descriptions of the user store properties, see the related documentation.
+For descriptions on each of the properties used in the

 Update the connection details to match your user store.
 For example: